IIGROUP/RADN/README.md

 ## Instruction
 Fisrt, run mkdir.sh to create necessary directories.

 Then you can simply use sh train.sh and sh test.sh to train and test the model.
+Also you can change the options in the shell files as you like.

 The pretrained models can be found at this [URL](https://drive.google.com/file/d/1yxHPDDOHH7zmJ_cu1p_gk0yJ6Bo5qtn5/view?usp=sharing).